 Assign yourself to the Social Office User role to see how it works.
 Once your user account has been granted the Social Office User role, the user bar appears above the Dockbar.
 The user bar contains links to all the private pages of the user’s personal site, including a link to the Dashboard, the private home page of a Social Office user’s personal site.
 The default personal pages provided by the Social Office user role include the private Dashboard page and the public Profile page.
 Once you’ve been assigned to the Social Office User role and you see the user bar, you can explore the extra features added to Liferay by Social Office.

 If all your portal users will be using Social Office, you should add this role to your portal’s default user associations.
-Use the Go to menu of the Dockbar to navigate to the Control Panel.
-Under the Portal heading, click on Portal Settings.
+Use the Admin menu of the Dockbar to navigate to the Control Panel.
+Under the Configuration heading, click on Portal Settings.
 Then click on Users from the right-hand navigation menu.
-Finally, open the Default User Associations tab and add the role Social Office User.
+Finally, open the Default User Associations, add the role Social Office User, and click Save.
 Now, newly created users will be assigned to the Social Office User role.
 If you’ve been using Liferay but have just installed Social Office, you can check the Apply to Existing Users box to grant the Social Office User role to previously created users.
 These users will receive the role the next time they log in to the portal.

 The Social Office User Bar

-When a user who has been assigned to the Social Office User role logs in, the user bar appears and several changes are made to the Dockbar.
+When a user who has been assigned to the Social Office User role logs in, the user bar appears in place of the Dockbar.

 The Sites portlet is an improved version of the basic My Sites portlet.
 It allows you to star various sites to customize your sites list.
 You can select All Sites to display all the sites in the portal, My Sites to display all the sites you belong to, or My Favorites to display your custom list of starred sites.
-The option to star sites is very useful for large Social Office instances with web applications and content hosted across many different sites.
+Beginning in Social Office 3.1, the Sites portlet also remembers your selection.
+This is very useful if you frequently use one of the selections.
+For example, if you have a favorite group of sites that you have starred, selecting My Favorites will make that the default selection in the Sites portlet as you navigate through Social Office.
+The option to star sites is also very useful for large Social Office instances with web applications and content hosted across many different sites.
 There’s also a search bar which you can use to display sites related to your search query.
 If you have permission to add sites, you’ll see an Add Site button which opens a wizard to guide you through the site creation process.
 This wizard will create a new site based on the Default Social Office Site template.
 This site comes pre-built with pages and applications designed for team collaboration.
 The Sites Directory button opens a site directory dialog box which you can use to join, leave sites, or star sites.
 If you have the required permissions, you can also delete sites.

 Next, a Notifications icon is added to the right of the Go to menu.
-The Notifications icon displays how many unread notifications you have.
+The Notifications icon displays how many unread notifications and requests you have.
 You’ll be notified upon receiving a private message, an invitation to join a site, a social connection request, or an event reminder.
-Alerts and announcements created via the Alerts or Announcements portlets are accessible via the Notifications icon.
-Clicking View All Notifications lets you view further details about each notification you’ve received and lets you configure your preferences for receiving notifications.
+Alerts and announcements created via the Alerts or Announcements portlets are also accessible via the Notifications icon.
+Clicking Mark as Read clears notifications from the list, but leaves each request for you to respond to individually.
+Clicking Notifications or Requests lets you view further details about each item you’ve received and lets you configure your preferences for receiving notifications and requests.

 The My Account icon is also moved from the Dockbar to the user bar.
 When you click on your name or profile picture in the user bar, four options appear: